Mission: To assist limited-resource families and individuals in making simple lifestyle changes to improve the diet and nutritional well-being.

-Community Nutrition Education Programs (CNEP) promote making the healthy choice become the easy choice in Guam.
-Guam residents, adults and children alike, do have access to healthy food, drinks, and physical activity and our programs teach and promote knowledge and skills that support healthy behaviors.
-If you are interested in learning about planning healthy meals, tasty cooking for less, keeping food safe, and being active read more about our FREE programs…
+The University of Guam’s Community Nutrition Education Programs (CNEP) promote making the healthy choice the easy choice in Guam.
+Guam residents, adults and children alike, do have access to healthy food, healthy drinks, and physical activity.
+Our programs teach and promote knowledge and skills that support healthy behaviors.
+If you are interested in learning about planning healthy meals, tasty cooking at a lower cost, keeping food safe, and being active, read on for information about our FREE programs!

 Here’s a link to the national EFNEP site!

-The Supplemental Nutrition Assistance Program – Education (SNAP-Ed) is the family education part of the Supplemental Nutrition Assistance Program (SNAP).
-The Guam Public Health and Social Services (DPHSS), who manages the SNAP benefits part of the program, partners up with UOG-CNAS to implement SNAP-Ed by providing the education that helps family members use their benefits most wisely.
-In addition to, creating community partnerships (like CPY) to prevent obesity in Guam through policy, system, and environmental changes.
-We’ve been doing this since 2014.
+The Supplemental Nutrition Assistance Program – Education (SNAP-Ed) is the family education implement of the Supplemental Nutrition Assistance Program (SNAP).
+The Guam Department of Public Health and Social Services (DPHSS) manages the SNAP benefits portion of the program and is partnered with UOG-CNAS to implement SNAP-Ed by providing the education that helps family members use SNAP benefits most wisely.
+Additionally, SNAP-Ed creates community partnerships (like CPY) to prevent obesity in Guam through policy, system, and environmental changes.
+SNAP-Ed has been active in Guam since 2014.

 Meet Our Educators